Effluent (liquid waste and sewage) from dairy farms can impact rivers, creeks and other waterways if we don’t manage it the right way.

 Guidelines for managing dairy effluent

-EPA’s Management of dairy effluent 2008 DairyGains Victorian guidelines can help:
+EPA’s Management of dairy effluent 2008 DairyGains Victorian guidelines (PDF) can help:

 - manage and reduce dairy farms’ impact on the environment